spring-epfl/WebGraph/README.md

 # WebGraph

-Update (13/06/2024): We are currently resolving some issues related to OpenWPM compatibility with Firefox for WebGraph crawls.
+Update (30/07/2024): We are currently resolving some issues related to OpenWPM compatibility with Firefox for WebGraph crawls.
 We will release fixes soon.
+In the meantime, a trained model of WebGraph on 20k sites can be found here: https://drive.google.com/drive/folders/1IivW179R5YHYCqOMFH77LxyZ0aJixqFV?usp=drive_link .
+This model was trained on April 6-8 2023.

 Artifact release for the paper "WebGraph: Capturing Advertising and Tracking Information Flows for Robust Blocking", published at USENIX Security 2022.
 <hr/>